AWARENESS CAMPAIGNS, EXPLODING SCIENCE SHOWS AND AWARD-WINNING JOURNALISM, ALL IN THE CAUSE OF SUSTAINABILITY...

 Planning the future...
 An evening’s celebration addressed by Rob Hopkins, co-founder of the global Transition movement and leading environmentalist, was the culmination of four months of work with volunteer-led organisation, Transition Stroud.
-We helped to increase members' regular donations by 100% and to review its past and present leading to a new marketing strategy.
+We helped to increase members' regular donations by 100% and to review its past and present, enabling us to create a new marketing strategy for increasing its profile and achieving more sustainability goals.
 The ‘Transition Stroud: 10 years and beyond’ event we organised enabled deeper relations to be forged with supporters, inspiring them with past achievements and channelling their revived enthusiasm into planning the organisation’s next 10 years.

 Delegates discovering the latest in tracking and monitoring technology

 Email marketing for an international conference...
-When training and research company, ERT Conservation, organised the world’s first spatial ecology and conservation conference at the University of Birmingham, it decided that an accompanying trade fair was needed to help the 250+ delegates source the most up-to-date technology and equipment necessary for their work.
-Our effective PR approach of no-waffle cold calling and a carefully crafted email marketing campaign led to a successful trade fair which we were asked to organise for the following year's conference.
-Ecologists from over 20 countries around the world were able to discover the latest state-of-the-art software and equipment enabling them to more effectively discover and monitor wildlife populations.
+When training and research company, ERT Conservation, organised the world’s first spatial ecology and conservation conference at the University of Birmingham, it decided a trade fair was needed to help the 250+ delegates source the most up-to-date technology and equipment necessary for their work.
+Our effective PR approach of no-waffle cold calling and a carefully crafted email marketing campaign led to a successful trade fair which we were asked to repeat the following year.
+Ecologists from more than 20 countries around the world were able to discover the latest state-of-the-art software and equipment to help them discover and monitor wildlife populations more effectively.
 The money paid by exhibitors to attend the trade fair funded the travelling costs of conference delegates from poorer countries.

 Fran Scott (right), resident scientist on BBC's children's channel, CBBC, involves an audience member in lively experiments!

 Adding fun to a festival...
-How do you reverse the public's impression that 'manufacturing is oily, smelly and dirty' to reveal the fascination of manufacturing and engineering, and persuade youngsters that they're exciting career choices?
-This was the goal of Festomane, the festival of manufacturing and engineering, with its annual week-long festival organised by a partnership of companies (national and local), tertiary educational establishments, industry bodies and the local MP.
-Our fresh approach to its PR and publicity re-vamped the day-long public expo to include celebrity scientists performing their entertaining shows (with explosions, of course!), along with exhibitors offering plenty of hands-on experiments and showcasing the latest innovations such as waterless cleaning and poo-powered vehicles (yes, really).
+The Festomane Festival of Manufacturing and Engineering had the modest (?!) ambition of reversing the public's impression that 'manufacturing is oily, smelly and dirty' and to persuade young people that these are exciting career choices.
+It was organised by a partnership of companies (both multi-national and local), tertiary educational establishments, industry societies and the local MP.
+Our fresh approach to its PR and publicity re-vamped the day-long public expo to include celebrity scientists performing their entertaining shows (with explosions, of course!), plus exhibitors offering plenty of hands-on experiments and showcasing the latest innovations such as waterless cleaning and poo-powered vehicles (yes, really).
 Extensive media coverage and distribution of publicity material through civic networks saw visitor numbers increase five-fold.
-“It was better than going to the Science Museum” commented one satisfied mum.
-"Thanks for doing such a good job with the PR, it’s been great for us" a newspaper editor told us.
+“It was better than going to the Science Museum” one satisfied mum told us.
+A newspaper editor commented "Thanks for doing such a good job with the PR, it’s been great for us" .

-Some of the Pondwatch tools used to publicise the plight of ponds in the UK
+Some of the many Pondwatch tools used to publicise the plight of ponds in the UK

 Alerting a nation...
-When research suggested that 75% of wildlife ponds in the countryside had disappeared or become seriously degraded, The Wildfowl & Wetlands Trust wanted to alert the country to what was happening.
-The Pondwatch campaign inspired people to care for existing ponds or create new ones, and to discover the delights of the wildlife living in or depending upon ponds for survival.
-A fun educational pack, factsheets, a national pond survey, events at Trust centres, an annual UK-wide pond competition and a national pond conference opened by the then Environment Minister all combined to shoot the problem into the consciousness of the nation.
-Prof Chris Baines, who led the modern wildlife gardening movement, was the campaign's figurehead.
-Extensive publicity included Blue Peter, Gardeners' World, BBC Radio 2, Today programme on BBC Radio 4, national newspapers, local and regional media, and articles in both specialist and general interest magazines.
-The campaign's database amassed the names of 53,000 people promising to care for and protect wildlife ponds.
+Research indicating that 75% of wildlife ponds in the countryside had disappeared or become seriously degraded, spurred The Wildfowl & Wetlands Trust to alert the country to what was happening.
+The Pondwatch campaign inspired people to care for existing ponds or create new ones, and to discover the delights of pond wildlife.
+The combination of wide-ranging publicity and educational tools - such as an annual UK-wide pond competition, a national pond conference opened by the then Environment Minister, extensive media coverage, fun educational packs and factsheets, events at Trust centres, and a national pond survey - shot the problem into the consciousness of the nation and created a database of 53,000 people promising to care for and protect wildlife ponds.
+Prof Chris Baines, who created the modern wildlife gardening movement, headed the campaign.
+Media coverage included Blue Peter, Gardeners' World, BBC Radio 2, the 'Today' programme on BBC Radio 4, national newspapers, local and regional media, and articles in both specialist and general interest magazines.

+Strategies for success...
 Although the founder and director of eco-cleaning company, Wendy Goes Green, can eloquently promote her company verbally, translating this passion into words and publicity was proving more tricky.
-We helped her to clarify the company's key messages that she really wanted people to understand.
+We helped her to clarify the key messages about the company that she really wanted people to understand.
 Together, we created the framework within which to build the in-depth story and PR strategy which would persuade people to hire its services.